 The park is open from 6:00 AM to 5:30 PM, and the entrance fee is $26 USD.
 It’s best to buy your ticket in advance and arrive early in the morning when wildlife is most active.
 You can read more about Mistico Arenal Hanging Bridges Park in my guide here.

-🌿 Read more: Everything You Need to Know About Mistico Arenal Hanging Bridges Park
+🌿 Read more: The Ultimate Guide to Mistico Arenal Hanging Bridges Park

 Horseback Riding